The Ultimate Guide for Rock Climbing in Sicily, Italy

 - equipment rental (including crash pads).

 Good facilities alone, however, do not make a Mapo Tapo Certified Climbing House.
-Polvere di Stelle also acts as a basecamp for the climbing community - both local and international.
-When I last visited, climbers from Germany, Ireland, all over Italy and the UK were staying, and locals would frequently drop in for a meal or chat.
-Cata and Gio's knowledge of the region is also unrivalled (ask them for crag recommendations!) and they go out of their way to make you feel at home.
+Polvere di Stelle also acts as a basecamp for the local and international climbing community.
+When I last visited, climbers from Germany, Ireland, Italy, and the UK were staying, and locals would frequently drop in for a meal or chat.
+Cata and Gio's knowledge of the region is also unrivaled (ask them for crag recommendations!), and they go out of their way to make you feel at home.

 Below: An aerial view of the B&B and surrounding countryside.